Food Preservation

 Canned fruit can be a delicious addition to any family meal.
 Recipes have been updated and expanded to include steps for processing safe, high-quality fruits from the market or your home orchard.

-Canning Meat, Wild Game, Poultry, and Fish Safely (B3345), 32 pages
+Canning Meat, Wild Game, Poultry, & Fish Safely (B3345), 32 pages

 Canned meat, wild game, poultry, and fish offer wonderful opportunities for exciting and flavorful meals.
 Because ofChronic Wasting Disease (CWD), the guidelines were updated to include information for safely processing venison.
 An expanded recipe selection includes research-tested family favorites.